TheHuwsLab/Metagenomic_Workflow/README.md

                 2. Uses the folder name as the sample name (PNxxx).

-            8. For each sample, creates placeholder variable names for:
+            8. For each sample, create placeholder variable names for:

                 1. A sorted BAM file of reads that *did not* match contaminants.